 Natural variation was always to be expected, explains blog proprietor Dr John Cook on a three-continent media tour to downplay the change, adding that, “[The c]onsensus will have to stagnate for 30 years before we start worrying.”

-Professor Naomi Oreskes was the woman of the hour at last week’s fifth-anniversary Gobels.
-The Harvard philosopher was recognized for her work redefining the scientific method, a question on which “there had effectively been no innovation for three centuries,” in the words of the official citation.
+Professor Naomi Oreskes was the woman of the hour last night at the fifth-anniversary Gobels ceremony.
+The Harvard philosopher was recognized for her work in redefining the scientific method, a question on which “there had effectively been no innovation for three centuries,” in the words of the official citation.

 In a fascinating and wide-ranging acceptance speech Oreskes described her uphill battle to promote the idea that consensus really did belong in science, contra the unanimous contempt in which scientists of the day held the concept.